Double categories for adaptive quantum computation: Adaptive instruments

 \subsection{Instruments}

 For background on quantum theory, we refer to \cite{watrous2018theory,heunen2019categories}.
 A quantum system is described by a Hilbert space, which is typically taken to be finite-dimensional in quantum computing.
-We will have this restriction throughout the paper, so for us a Hilbert space will always be finite-dimensional.
+We will have this restriction throughout the paper.
 Hilbert spaces and linear maps between them can be assembled into a category, denoted by $\sf{Hilb}$ \cite{heunen2019categories}.
 The tensor product $\otimes$ operation of Hilbert spaces endows this category with a symmetric monoidal structure.

 For a Hilbert space $V$, we will write $L(V)$ to denote the space of linear maps (operators) on $V$.
 For a linear operator $A$, we will write $A^\dagger$ for its adjoint.
-The following operators are important in quantum theory: $A$ is called \begin{itemize} \item \emph{Hermitian} if $A=A^\dagger$, \item \emph{positive semi-definite} if it can be written as $A=B^\dagger B$ for some operator $B$, \item \emph{projection} if $A^2=A$, \item \emph{unitary} if its inverse is $A^\dagger$. \end{itemize} Positive-semidefinite operators are important in both representing quantum states and quantum measurements.
+The following operators are important in quantum theory: $A$ is called \begin{itemize} \item \emph{Hermitian} if $A=A^\dagger$, \item \emph{positive semi-definite} if it can be written as $A=B^\dagger B$ for some operator $B$, \item \emph{projection} if {$A$ is Hermitian and} $A^2=A$, \item \emph{unitary} if its inverse is $A^\dagger$. \end{itemize} Positive-semidefinite operators are important in both representing quantum states and quantum measurements.
 A positive-semidefinite operators whose trace is $1$ is called a \emph{density operator}, also called \emph{a quantum state}.
-A \emph{quantum measurement} with outcome (output) set ${Y}$ is given by a function (with finite support)
+A \emph{quantum measurement} with {finite} output set ${Y}$ is given by a function

-such that $\sum_{a\in {Y}}\Pi(a)=\one_V$. {The quantum measurement is said to be \emph{projective} if the function lands in the set of projectors.} A quantum state $\rho$ and a quantum measurement {$\Pi$} gives a probability distribution $p$ defined by the \emph{Born rule}:
+such that $\sum_{a\in {Y}}\Pi(a)=\one_V$.
+The quantum measurement is said to be \emph{projective} if the function lands in the set of projectors.
+A quantum state $\rho$ and a quantum measurement {$\Pi$} gives a probability distribution $p$ defined by the \emph{Born rule}:

 A linear map $\phi:L(V)\to L(W)$ is called \emph{positive} if it maps positive semi-definite operators to positive semi-definite operators.
-The map $\phi$ is called \emph{completely positive} if $\phi\otimes \one_{L(W)}$ is positive for any Hilbert space $W$.
-A completely positive linear map is called a \emph{channel} if it is trace-preserving.
+The map $\phi$ is called \emph{completely positive} if {$\phi\otimes \one_{L(U)}$} is positive for any Hilbert space {$U$}.
+A completely positive linear map is called a \emph{channel} if it is trace-preserving, {i.e., $\on{Tr}(\phi(A))=\on{Tr}(A)$}.
 We can assemble channels into a category.
 We will write $\on{CP}(V,W)$ and $\on{C}(V,W)$ for completely positive linear maps and channels, respectively.

 \begin{defn} The \emph{category of channels}, denoted by $\mathsf{Chan}$, is defined as follows: its objects are Hilbert spaces, and its morphisms are channels between them. \end{defn}